alexwoolford/rtd-kafka/README.md

 Note that the milesPerHour has been updated.

+The `rtd-stream` module reads in Kafka and Schema Registry properties from environment variables.

 Once the enriched data is in Kafka, it can be written to Elastic using Kafka Connect.
 In order to recognise the timestamp and location using the proper datatypes, we create a dynamic template in Elastic:

     {